-Describing himself as ‘magpie’ in his approach to his art, Frame is also a romantic in the way he engages his artistic sensibility – always striving to strip away the heaviness of a scene, be it in a landscape or figurative painting.
+Describing himself as ‘magpie’ in his approach to his art, Frame is a romantic in the way he engages his artistic sensibility – always striving to strip away the heaviness of a scene, be it in a landscape or figurative painting.
 Thus in this series of works, the trees stand alone, often with gold leaf as the backdrop to the studies.
 The use of metal leaf throughout his practice has become a distinct component of his unique style.

 Like Turner, he is always chasing the ether or atmosphere and the trees themselves appear to take on human qualities.
-It’s as though, through the vehicle of the natural world, he is searching to place humans in context; to understand our place in an increasingly sterile global landscape.
+It is as though, through the vehicle of the natural world, he is searching to place humans in context; to understand our place in an increasingly sterile global landscape.

 ‘I guess in the way Rembrandt kept returning to self-portrait, as a means of charting the passage of time, I keep going back to trees as a way of understanding the world’ he explains.